 InfoSeeking lab is situated in School of Communication & Information at Rutgers University.
 The lab is run by Dr. Chirag Shah, and includes several PhD, Masters, as well as undergraduate students.
-The funding for the lab, close to a million dollars so far, has come from federal agencies such as NSF, IMLS, and Smithsonian Institution, as well as private organizations such as OCLC, Amazon, Google, and Yahoo!
+The funding for the lab, more than a million dollars so far, has come from federal agencies such as NSF, IMLS, and Smithsonian Institution, as well as private organizations such as OCLC, Amazon, Google, and Yahoo!
 Like us on Facebook or follow us on Twitter .

 Following are the core objectives of this group in the context of information seeking/retrieval/behavior: